rahulsavani/pelican_homepage/content/pages/index.rst

 **Research Interests:** Game Theory, Algorithms, Automated Trading

-I am a Senior Lecturer in the Department of Computer Science at the University of Liverpool.
+I am a Reader in the Department of Computer Science at the University of Liverpool.
 I work on problems at the interface of economics/finance and computer science.
 I have worked extensively on equilibrium computation for game-theoretic models of strategic interaction.
 I have also worked as a consultant on a variety of algorithmic trading projects.

-Previously I held a UK Engineering and Physical Sciences Research Council (EPSRC) Postdoctoral Research Fellowship at the University of Warwick.
-Before that I got a PhD in Mathematics from the London School of Economics.

 .. .. raw:: html
 ..